 The familiar methods of tracking engagement through time on the site, the number of viewed pages, and the bounce rate in the new Analytics are no longer relevant.
 This takes a deeper approach.
 A session is considered active if it lasts longer than 10 seconds.
 If the user has left the site or application earlier, this is considered an opt-out.
 Accordingly, the level of engagement is determined by the number of active sessions of a single user.
 And the time of engagement is exactly equal to the active time on the site (within the application).
 In other words, if the device goes to sleep while the resource is open, this time isn’t taken into account.

 When faced with large amounts of data, Universal Analytics previously used only a subset of the information for reporting.
 On the one hand, this offloaded the servers and the system itself.
 On the other hand, clients received reports with a certain margin of error.
 Sample sessions were capped at 500K for Analytics Standard and 100M for Analytics 360.

 10. Data storage limit

-11. Remarketing Lists and Predictions
+11. Remarketing Lists and Forecasts

 After you link your new analytics account to your Google Ads ad account, you’ll be able to work with audiences.
 First, they can be used as remarketing lists.
 And secondly, to predict the likelihood that the visitor will make a purchase and the likelihood of users refusing to visit the site or application in the future.
-For this, special predictive metrics are used.
+For all of this, special predictive metrics are used.